Tontitown, Arkansas: History

-Led by Catholic priest Pietro Bandini, who eventually became mayor of the city, Italian settlers working on Lakeport Plantation in the Arkansas delta moved to northwest Arkansas and found the climate and terrain similar to their native Northern Italy.
+Led by Catholic priest Pietro Bandini, who eventually became mayor of the city, Italian settlers working on Sunnyside Plantation in the Arkansas Delta moved to northwest Arkansas and found the climate and terrain similar to their native Northern Italy.
 Tontitown was settled in 1898 and named for Italian explorer Henri de Tonti.

 The 35 initial families settled on 10 acre plots, planting gardens and vineyards.
 In 1909, the community incorporated, having grown to 1400 acre.
 Some residents resisted and resented the Italian influx, which largely spoke Italian and remained insulated.
 After threats and arson of barns and the school, Bandini confronted a group to stop the terrorization of the nascent Tontitown community.

 The Tontitown grapes eventually became a major crop in Washington County following the construction of a Welch Company plant in Springdale near the railroad.
 The area also grew apples, blackberries, peaches, strawberries, and tomatoes for canning in Springdale.